Nicht aus der Schweiz? Besuchen Sie lehmanns.de

 • Zahlungsarten anzeigen

-The book gives a picture of the canola crop including its history, botany, genetics, distribution, breeding and biotechnology, production, processing, composition, nutritional properties and utilization of the seed, oil and meal, as well as an economic profile.
+This book gives a complete picture of the canola crop including its history, botany, genetics, distribution, breeding and biotechnology, production, processing, composition, nutritional properties and utilization of the seed, oil and meal, as well as an economic profile.
 While the main focus in this book is on canola of Canadian origin, its cousin crop oilseed rape will also be discussed to a lesser extent.
-The work provides up to date information on the crop and highlights areas where research and development is either needed or is in process.
+The work provides up-to-date information on the crop and highlights areas where research and development is either needed or is in process. - Provides extensive information on the canola plant, including breeding, genetic engineering for trait development, and seed morphology and composition - Editors and contributors are global leaders in canola research and application - Offers a comprehensive overview of canola oil and meal composition, nutrition, and utilization

 This book gives a complete picture of the canola crop including its history, botany, genetics, distribution, breeding and biotechnology, production, processing, composition, nutritional properties and utilization of the seed, oil and meal, as well as an economic profile.
 While the main focus in this book is on canola of Canadian origin, its cousin crop oilseed rape will also be discussed to a lesser extent.
-The work provides up-to-date information on the crop and highlights areas where research and development is either needed or is in process.
-Provides extensive information on the canola plant, including breeding, genetic engineering for trait development, and seed morphology and composition Editors and contributors are global leaders in canola research and application Offers a comprehensive overview of canola oil and meal composition, nutrition, and utilization
+The work provides up-to-date information on the crop and highlights areas where research and development is either needed or is in process. - Provides extensive information on the canola plant, including breeding, genetic engineering for trait development, and seed morphology and composition- Editors and contributors are global leaders in canola research and application- Offers a comprehensive overview of canola oil and meal composition, nutrition, and utilization

 2